hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 ### Running Envoy

-With the above setup, envoy proxies for each service instance can now be run
+With the above setup, Envoy proxies for each service instance can now be run
 using:

 ```text